GiulioFischietti/auth-assignment/docs.md

 Once issued, a JWT remains valid until its expiration time, even if the corresponding session is revoked shortly afterwards.
 This is an inherent characteristic of stateless JWT authentication.

-Limiting the token lifetime significantly reduces this exposure window while allowing protected services to validate requests independently, without introducing synchronous communication with the Authentication Service.
+Limiting the token lifetime significantly reduces this exposure window while allowing protected services to validate requests independently, without introducing synchronous communication with the Authentication Service and without storing JWT tokens in the database as it's been done with the session tokens.

 ### Standard JWT Claims